Matthew 22:21 Explained: What Did Jesus Mean by ‘Give to Caesar’?

 Jesus is drawing a distinction between the two kingdoms.
 God’s and Caesar’s.
 Caesar is the king of this world.
 But Jesus is the king of the eternal world.
 Followers of Jesus exist in both of these kingdoms, at least temporarily.

-Under Caesar there are certain obligations that involve material things, money.
-But under Christ the obligations involve eternal things.
+Under Caesar, there are certain obligations that involve material things and money.
+But under Christ, the obligations involve eternal things.

 What Jesus is saying is if Caesar wants money, give it to him.
 It’s his anyway, his image is stamped on it.
 So, give him the temporary things he’s due.
 But don’t neglect God.
 While Caesar is over the temporary things of this world, God is over what’s eternal.